AWS Security & Compliance

 Multi-tenant security requires defense in depth: tenant isolation at the data layer (row-level security or separate tables/databases), IAM policies scoped to tenant context, API authorization that validates tenant access on every request, and logging that includes tenant identifiers for audit trails.
 For high-security requirements, consider account-per-tenant isolation using AWS Organizations.

-Need a Security Review?
+Need a security review?